josh/overcast-sonos/README.md

 No.

+#### Do I have to run this thing on my computer?

+Unlike [AirSonos](http://airsonos.stephenwan.net/), you don't need to run any additional programs on your computer or network.
+A public instance of the service is already set up on Heroku.

 #### Why can't I see my playlists?

 This service is limited to the same functionality as the [overcast.fm website](https://overcast.fm/), which only supports the "All Active Episodes" playlist.